Projects I’m working on, projects I’m in, and ways we can connect!

 TRANCEDANCE * new class now happening *

 Take my new class offering, TRANCEDANCE, Friday night’s at Sky Ting!
-Head to class offerings in the ‘mover’ page to learn more & sign up :)
+Head here to learn more & sign up :)

 U P C O M I N G